Azure/PSRule.Rules.Azure/docs/en/rules/Azure.KeyVault.RBAC.md

 ## NOTES

-The Azure RBAC permission model has disadvantages when compared to access policies, that might effect e.g infrastructure as code deployments.
-There are scenarios where Azure RBAC might not be suitable.
-More about this in the `LINKS` section.
+The RBAC permission model may not be suitable for all use cases.
+If this rule is not suitable for your use case, you can exclude or suppress the rule.
+For information about limitations see _Azure role-based access control vs. access policies_ in the `LINKS` section.

 ## LINKS